 Bag – A medium size purse that will fit your portfolio folder (with extra copies of your admissions resume and application) and any papers or handouts you receive that day.

 Makeup – Simple simple simple.
 If you wear concealer or powder, go lightly.
 A little blush looks nice.
 Mascara helps you look awake.
 Avoid heavy eyeliner.
 If you want to use eye shadow, pick neutral colors and go lightly.
-If you chose lipstick or lip-gloss, pick subtle colors.
+If you choose lipstick or lip-gloss, pick subtle colors.

 Jewelry – Small stud earrings, nothing dangling.
 Small chain necklaces or a single strand of pearls.
 It is okay to wear a necklace with a religious symbol like a cross, but make sure it is understated.
 Bracelets can be distracting if they make noise when you move.
 You will most likely be wearing long sleeves, so you probably don’t need a bracelet.